stellavardanega/BA820-Fall-2021/sessions/13-nlp-wrapup/WRAPUP.md

 - [NLG](https://transformer.huggingface.co/)
 - [Course for pytorch or tensorflow](https://huggingface.co/course/chapter1/1?fw=tf)

+There are approaches to extract keywords, which effectively removes the need to ever consider stopwords.
+The approach would be to extract the top N keywords/phrases and use that as your doc/term matrix.

 - [textrank paper](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf)
 - [textrank for keyword extraction in python](https://derwen.ai/docs/ptr/)

 # 4. Data Challenge